paytrail/api-documentation/docs/migration-guide.md

   - Signature calculation with form values in specific order joined with  `|` (pipe) character
   - Response either an XML document or HTTP redirect to hosted payment gateway
   - Payment API issued payment ID was an integer
-  - Payload for shop-in-shop payments completely different from normal payment
+  - Payload for Sales Channel payments completely different from normal payment
   - Error replies were HTML pages with limited information on how to fix the problem

 - New Payment API payments are initialized with a JSON POST to `https://service.paytrail.com/payments`